 As soon as you see a potential trigger for your reactive dog you can choose to walk the other way.
 You can also use things such as parked cars or bushes to create a barrier between your dog and the trigger.
 You can also just sit and tell your dog to stay until the other dog has passed.
 Not all battles are worth fighting.

 8. Ask A Friend For Help

-Ask a friend to come along.
+One of my favorite tips for managing my dog’s reactivity on walks is to bring a friend along.
 If you’re not confident in your ability to maintain control while walking your reactive dog having another person around can do wonders for your confidence.

-The other person can help keep your dog interested, especially if they’re carrying some yummy treats.
+The other person can help keep your dog interested in the walk itself, especially if they’re carrying some yummy treats.

 9. Consult A Dog Behaviorist